mperezfuster/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

 PostgreSQL and Greenplum databases use locale data provided by the operating system’s C library for sorting text.
 Sorting happens in a variety of contexts, including for user output, merge joins, B-tree indexes, and range partitions.
 In the latter two cases, sorted data is persisted to disk.
 If the locale data in the C library changes during the lifetime of a database, the persisted data may become inconsistent with the expected sort order, which could lead to erroneous query results and other incorrect behavior.

 If an index is not sorted in a way that an index scan is expecting it, a query could fail to find data, and an update could insert duplicate data.
 Similarly, in a partitioned table, a query could look in the wrong partition and an update could write to the wrong partition.
-For example, a range-partitioned table using default partitions could display the rows in an incorrect order after an upgrade:
+A range-partitioned table using default partitions could display the rows in an incorrect order after an upgrade.
+For example:

 ```
 CREATE TABLE partition_range_test_1 (id int, date text) DISTRIBUTED BY (id)